Is alcohol good for your health?

 However, even at low levels, drinking may increase the risk of hepatocellular cancer in people with inflammation of the liver (hepatitis) due to infection with certain viruses (ie, hepatitis C virus).
 People with chronic hepatitis should avoid alcohol.
 (See "Patient information: Hepatitis C (Beyond the Basics)".)

 Cirrhosis — Low levels of alcohol do not clearly cause cirrhosis.
-Heavy drinking (at least five drinks daily) is generally required to cause cirrhosis in men.
+Heavy drinking is generally required to cause cirrhosis in men in the absence of other factors.

 Gallstones — Moderate alcohol use has been shown to lower the risk of gallstones.
 However, heavy drinking may reverse this benefit.
 (See "Patient information: Gallstones (Beyond the Basics)".)